-For each of the two types of footages, we have developed a special kind of processing to deliver the best output.
-GoodVision Drone Camera Processing is trained specifically for high altitude drone views with higher resolutions, giving accurate results on both top-down and tilt scenes.
+High drone camera processing is trained specifically for high altitude drone views with higher resolutions, giving accurate results on both top-down and tilt scenes.
 It is also the best processing option for videos from cameras fixed in big heights.
 High drone processing lacks detection of pedestrians as the smallest traffic objects.
 Please take into account that other 2-wheel objects like cyclists or motorcyclists will also be tracked in lower than the maximum drone altitudes.

 1. Static viewpoint

-That is easier to achieve by static cameras placed on posts, houses etc. and harder by a footage from a flying drone.
-We have introduced a stabilization procedure for drone processing which helps to "hold" the scene fixed for slight shaking and shivering of a drone but always try to avoid any unnecessary motion, rotation, zoom etc. when making a drone footage.
+That is easier to achieve by static cameras placed on posts, houses etc. and harder by footage from a flying drone.
+We have introduced a stabilization procedure for drone processing which helps to "hold" the scene fixed for slight shaking and shivering of a drone but always try to avoid any unnecessary motion, rotation, zoom etc. when making drone footage.
 The more stable the camera will be, the better results you' ll receive.

 It is advisable to check your recording before uploading it to our system.
-If there is a moving part of the footage (like recording when flying, zooming or getting to the best tracking spot), consider removing the moved track from the video which you want to have processed.
+If there is a moving part of the footage (like recording when flying, landing, zooming or getting to the best tracking spot), consider removing the moved track from the video which you want to have processed.
 You would still get accurate results but it is much easier and more transparent to do the analysis when the trajectories are compact.

-Also beware when uploading multiple drone videos to Cameras in GoodVision application.
+Also beware when uploading multiple drone videos to a single Data Source in GoodVision application.
 Video multiupload is possible both in one pack and sequentially but if you intend to put more videos into one Camera (e.g. because of more drone take-offs for monitoring the same place, more chunks of videos etc.), try to make the single recordings as stable and consistent as possible.
-If everything goes well, the system will reward you with amazing performance like this:
+For recordings with substantially different view, better place them to separate Data Sources.

 2. Object distance

 For a successful high drone processing, the footage can be taken both from UHD drone or fixed cameras in heights from 30 to 250 meters above the ground.
 In case of scenes with top-down or steep view, the results from this height will be accurate.
 Be careful with camera tilt on drone footage, if the camera is not angled directly downwards, object distance would be much greater for objects further away.
-Good Vision Video Insights can still deliver results for bigger distances but cannot guarantee a proper accuracy for objects too far away (especially small objects like cyclists or motorcyclists).
+GoodVision Video Insights can still deliver results for bigger distances (up to 400 meters) but cannot guarantee a proper accuracy for objects too far away (especially small objects like cyclists or motorcyclists).

 4. Frame rate